IsuraManchanayake/munch-compiler/DIARY.md

 # Diary

+## 28th November 2018 10 PM

+- warnings about variable/function usages (set without usage, use without setting, no use nor set) is added

 ## 9th November 2018 1 AM

-- non trivial constant folding and the bug of var declaration expressions are fixed at the same time.
+- non trivial constant folding and the bug of var declaration expressions are fixed at the same time
 - non const expressions for variable declarations are not allowed at the global level by the C compiler
 - therefore, foldable arithmetic expressions are evaluated and symbols of compound expressions are simply replaced by their definitions (only var and const) at the C code generation stage.